MVNU competition court named after Paul Swanson, Women’s Volleyball Coach

 Mount Vernon Nazarene University is a private, four-year, intentionally Christian teaching university for traditional age students, graduate students, and working adults.
 With a 327-acre main campus in Mount Vernon, Ohio, and several convenient Graduate and Professional Studies locations throughout the state, MVNU emphasizes academic excellence, spiritual growth, and service to community and church.
 MVNU offers an affordable education to more than 2,200 students from 31 states and 22 countries/U.S. territories.

 Recent PostsPioneer Spirit Reunion planned

-posted 18 days agoMVNU celebrates annual Homecoming; 50th Anniversary
+posted about 1 month agoMVNU celebrates annual Homecoming; 50th Anniversary

 posted 6 months agoMVNU Invites Alumni to Celebrate 50th Anniversary, Homecoming